CicekIbrahim/AlerjiAI/README.md

-# AlerjiAi Mobil Uygulama
+# AlerjiAi Mobile Application

-AlerjiAi, paketli gıdalardaki alerjenlerin tespiti için yapay zeka destekli bir mobil uygulamadır.
-Kullanıcılar, ürünlerin fotoğrafını çekerek içerdiği alerjenleri hızlı ve güvenilir bir şekilde öğrenebilirler.
-Bu uygulama, alerjik bireylerin sağlıklı ve güvenli tüketim yapmalarını sağlamayı amaçlamaktadır.
+AlerjiAi is an AI-powered mobile application for detecting allergens in packaged foods.
+Users can quickly and reliably learn about the allergens contained in products by taking a photo of them.
+This application aims to ensure healthy and safe consumption for allergic individuals.

-## Özellikler
+## Features

-• Hızlı ve Güvenilir Alerjen Tespiti: Kullanıcıların paketli gıdaların içeriklerini hızlı bir şekilde analiz edebilmesi ve alerjenleri güvenilir bir şekilde tespit edebilmesi sağlanır.

-•	Kullanıcı Dostu Mobil Uygulama: SwiftUI ile geliştirilen kullanıcı dostu bir mobil uygulama sunulur.

-•	Özel Eğitimli YOLOv9 Modeli Kullanımı: Kendi çektiğimiz ve etiketlediğimiz ürün fotoğraflarından oluşan bir veri seti ile eğitilmiş YOLOv9 modeli kullanılarak, yüksek doğruluk oranı ile alerjen tespiti yapılır.

-•	LLM Entegrasyonu: Modelin sonuç verememesi durumunda, bir LLM’e yapılan istek ile ek bir doğrulama ve destek sağlanarak, kullanıcıya en doğru bilgi sunulur.

-•	Firebase ile İçerik Sorgulama: Ürün adlarının doğru bir şekilde belirlenip, Firebase veritabanı üzerinden içerik bilgileri sorgulanarak kullanıcıya kapsamlı ve güncel bilgi sunulur.

-•	Alerji Bilincini Artırma: Proje, alerjik bireylerin bilinçli tüketim yapmalarını destekleyerek, alerji bilincinin artmasına katkıda bulunur.
+• Fast and Reliable Allergen Detection: Enables users to quickly analyze the contents of packaged foods and reliably detect allergens.

+•	User-Friendly Mobile Application: Provides a user-friendly mobile application developed with SwiftUI.

+•	Custom-Trained YOLOv9 Model: Uses a YOLOv9 model trained with a dataset of product photos we captured and labeled, ensuring high accuracy in allergen detection.

+•	LLM Integration: In case the model cannot provide results, an additional request is made to an LLM to provide extra verification and support, offering the most accurate information to the user.

+•	Content Query with Firebase: Ensures the accurate determination of product names and queries content information from the Firebase database, providing comprehensive and up-to-date information to the user.

+•	Raising Allergy Awareness: The project supports conscious consumption by allergic individuals, contributing to increased allergy awareness.

-# Kullanılan Teknolojiler
+# Technologies Used

-## Mobil Uygulama:
+## Mobile Application:
-• Geliştirme Ortamı: Xcode
+• Development Environment: Xcode

-• Programlama Dili: Swift
+• Programming Language: Swift

-• Çerçeve: SwiftUI
+• Framework: SwiftUI

 ## Backend:

-• Programlama Dili: Python
+• Programming Language: Python

 • Framework: Flask

-• Araç: Ngrok
+• Tool: Ngrok

-• Model: YOLOv9 (Kendi çektiğimiz ve etiketlediğimiz 40 farklı ürünün fotoğraflarından oluşan veri seti ile eğitildi)
+• Model: YOLOv9 (Trained with a dataset of photos of 40 different products we captured and labeled)

-• Ek Model: OpenAI Language Learning Model (LLM)
+• Additional Model: OpenAI Language Learning Model (LLM)

-## Veritabanı ve Kimlik Doğrulama:
+## Database and Authentication:

 • Firebase

-## Etiketleme ve Model Eğitimi:
+## Labeling and Model Training:

-• Araç: Roboflow
+• Tool: Roboflow

-## Kullanım
+## Usage

-1. AlerjiAi Python Projesini Başlatın ve Visual Studio üzerinde 5000 portuna yöndlendirme açın.

-2. Uygulamayı başlatın ve ürünün fotoğrafını çekin.

-3. Fotoğraf backend’e gönderilir ve YOLOv9 modeli tarafından analiz edilir.

-4.	Ürün adı belirlenir ve Firebase veritabanında sorgulanır.

-5. Alerjenler tespit edilir ve sonuçlar kullanıcıya gösterilir.
+1. Start the [AlerjiAi Python Project](https://github.com/CicekIbrahim/AlerjiAi-Python) and save the link provided by `ngrok`.

+2. Insert the link in to the `Config.xcconfig` file.

+3. Start the application and take a photo of the product.

+4. The photo is sent to the backend and analyzed by the YOLOv9 model.

+5. The product name is determined and queried in the Firebase database.

+6. Allergens are detected and results are shown to the user.

-## Ekran Görüntüleri
+## Screenshots

 <p float="center">
   <img src="https://res.cloudinary.com/dusexzcp5/image/upload/v1717643813/IMG_1276_ala3mt.png" width="200" height="400">
   <img src="https://res.cloudinary.com/dusexzcp5/image/upload/v1717643813/IMG_1277_kkfy4y.png" width="200" height="400">
   <img src="https://res.cloudinary.com/dusexzcp5/image/upload/v1717643813/IMG_1278_nnycma.png" width="200" height="400">
 </p>